Top 9 FinTech London Startups & Scaleups Founded in 2021

 For many years we have been helping fintech firms realise their potential.
 We go beyond the standard application development service and provide expert and holistic assistance to ensure startups can exceed their goals.

-Here at TechMagic we have an experienced team of diverse experts consisting of UI/UX designers, Backend and Frontend Engineers, Cloud Architects, Business Analysts and QA Experts that know how to turn an idea into a complete app.
+Here at TechMagic we have an experienced team of diverse experts consisting of UI/UX designers, Backend and Frontend Engineers, Cloud Architects, Business Analysts and test automation experts that know how to turn an idea into a complete app.
 We specialise in helping small and medium businesses get the most out of their apps.

 Recently, we have built fintech apps for Tide and Fractal Labs.
 With Tide, a financial software solution for SMEs, we used technologies, such as Swift, to build a modern and accessible app on mobile and QA platforms.
 Our expertise and flexible approach enabled Tide to roll out an app that is robust and ready to go.
 With Fractal Labs, now called tomato pay, we used a different approach and a smaller team to create a modern web application, utilising React, that enabled the startup to become an industry-leading financial intelligence platform.